September 20, 2016

-CIO magazine reports that 92 percent of leaders say culture is a key priority in 2016.
+CIO magazine reports that 92% of leaders say culture is a key priority in 2016.
 Having perks, benefits and an overall vibe is one thing, but organizations should also measure the effectiveness of their efforts.
 Entrepreneur magazine lists a few top company culture metrics leaders should track, including wellness, agility, mission-value alignment and support.

 SNHU's online master's in organizational leadership explores the social evolution of leadership and how leaders can create effective teams, organizations and cultures.

 Company culture is important, and many leadership professionals suggest hiring employees with, of course, the right skills and credentials, but also those who are a cultural fit.
 Great Place to Work explains that "skill is something that can be trained, but culture is not."
 Matching a candidate's "natural synergy with the organization's culture," it said, is important because turnover can be expensive.

 Organizational leaders not only help build a workforce, but they also must continue to develop and motivate individual employees and teams.
 In the Jossey-Bass newsletter "Leader to Leader," Rajeev Peshawaria writes, "Leaders must harness the energy of team members toward a shared vision."
 He introduces the notion of "brains, bones and nerves."
 Brains, says Peshawaria, are the vision and strategy.
 Bones refers to the organizational architecture, and nerves are the culture and climate of the organizations.